-And the last app on our list is for those of you who use any of the iOS based devices.
-It lets you do pretty much everything on the iPhone and the iPad that most of the software mentioned above are capable of.
+And the last app on our list is for those of you who use any of the iOS-based devices.
+It lets you do pretty much everything on the iPhone and the iPad that most of the software mentioned above is capable of.
 The application in iTunes can open large documents without lag and even allows you to convert different files into the PDF format.

 You can either sync files between Apple devices through iCloud or upload them to other cloud services such as Dropbox, Google Docs, SugarSync and more.
 Adding comments, sticky notes, signs and filling out forms is also possible on the go with the assistance of this application.

 We believe that through the aforementioned Adobe Reader alternatives, we’ve given you ample reasons to give up on the Adobe’s software and adopt one of these as your PDF viewer.
 If you are keen on trying them out, do tell us which one you prefer.
 And if you have any suggestions for us, drop in a line or two in the comments section to let us know.